Index

 General Practice Profiles

-General Practice Profiles are available on The Office for Health Improvement & Disparities’ Fingertips as part of the National General Practice Profiles although there is no ‘not classified’ category so it is possible that Delta Healthcare is being included in the HASP PCN.
+General Practice Profiles are available on The Office for Health Improvement & Disparities’ Fingertips as part of the National General Practice Profiles.

 Primary Care Network Profiles

-Primary Care Profiles are also available on Fingertips as part of the National General Practice Profiles for the previous configuration of Primary Care Networks, although the PCN classifications are not necessarily entirely up-to-date.
+Primary Care Network Profiles are also available on Fingertips as part of the National General Practice Profiles.

 Primary Care Disease Prevalence from Quality and Outcomes Framework